-LOW RPM (green arrows) - with the feed control bar in Forward, the feed rollers are not moving because rotor rpm is too low for chipping.
-When the engine speed increases above the minimum start speed and the feed rollers start to move, FORWARD is displayed.
+LOW RPM (green arrows) - with the feed control bar in Forward, feed rollers are not moving because rotor RPM is too low for chipping.
+Once engine speed is increased above the minimum start speed, FORWARD is displayed.

 2. Rotor Speed (rpm)